Duality and small functors: Models of spectra

 We want to apply Theorem~\ref{fibrant-projective} to a model for the stable homotopy category of spectra.
 Therefore, we need to demonstrate that there are models that satisfy all assumptions.
 The model category of $S$-modules from \cite{EKMM} cannot be used here since its unit for the monoidal structure is not cofibrant.

-Symmetric spectra over simplicial sets \cite{HSS} serve as an acceptable model for us.
-The monoid axiom is proved in \cite[section 5.4]{HSS}, and the last remaining property that is not explicitely stated in the literature is proved in \begin{lemma} The stable model structure on symmetric spectra over simplicial sets is strongly left proper. \end{lemma}
+Symmetric spectra over simplicial sets constructed by Hovey/Shipley/Smith~\cite{HSS} serve as an acceptable model for us.
+The monoid axiom~\ref{monoid-axiom} is proved in \cite[section 5.4]{HSS}.
+Strong left properness~\ref{Def. strongly left proper} is not explicitly stated.
+We prove it now. \begin{lemma} The stable model structure on symmetric spectra over simplicial sets is strongly left proper. \end{lemma}

-\begin{proof} We will use freely the language of Hovey et al. in \cite{HSS} and all the references mentioned here may be found in their paper.
+\begin{proof} We will use freely the language of Hovey et al. in \cite{HSS} and all the references mentioned here are taken from their paper.

 Theorem 5.3.7(3) states that, if $f$ is an $S$-cofibration and $g$ a level cofibration, their pushout product $f\,\square\, g$ is a level cofibration.
 Because any stable cofibration $i$ is an $S$-cofibration and any symmetric spectrum $A$ is level cofibrant, any map of the form $i\wedge A$ is a level cofibration.
 Because level cofibrations are stable under cobase change and filtered colimits, all maps in $\mc{D}_{\mc{V}}$ are level cofibrations.
 By Lemma 5.5.3(1), the stable equivalences are stable under cobase change along level cofibrations. \end{proof}